 Finally, if you have big and heavy bikes, I would personally feel more comfortable using a tailgate pad in my pickup truck that I would couple with an anchor and chain system.
-It’s big and solid, no surprises.
+It’s big and solid, with no surprises.

 Is it better to lock the front or rear bike wheel?

 Then, if you have enough length with your lock or chain, you can secure and lock your rear wheel, then finally your front wheel.

 Make sure you tie everything to something solid that won’t move if someone tries to take it away.

 Will my bike be permanently secured against theft?